 “Oh?”
 Declan says, looking down at her with interest.

 “Well…” Claire weighs the improbability of her new idea and then dismisses her doubts with a mischievous grin.
-It was worth a try.
+It is worth a try.
 “Let’s just say I know a man who’s really good at finding things.”